-Following a change of aircraft in Hong Kong we complete our journey to Chengdu arriving in the mid-afternoon.
+We are due to arrive into Chengdu around the mid-afternoon.
 After meeting our local guide we quickly leave the city behind as we travel south-west for approximately 1.5 hours to Dujiangyan, where we overnight in a comfortable hotel close to the Qingcheng Mountains.
 If time allows, we should have a good chance of locating Grey-winged Blackbirds and Great Barbets nearby, with perhaps the added bonus of Collared Scops Owl, Oriental Scops Owl and Northern Boobok as darkness falls.